Heart attack warning signs resources

 If possible, we recommend you include the patient’s immediate family when discussing the warning signs of heart attack and what to do, especially as the patient may need help to act quickly.

-If your patients want more information, refer them to our Health Information Service on 1300 36 27 87.
+If your patients want more information, refer them to our Heart Foundation Helpline on 13 11 12.

 The Heart Foundation has developed a Warning Signs of Heart Attack action plan fridge magnet for Aboriginal and Torres Strait Islander peoples, to help them recognise the warning signs and know what to do in an emergency.